Microlocal Theory of Legendrian Links and Cluster Algebras: Introduction

-The first hint that cluster $\mathcal{X}$-structures might naturally exist in the symplectic study of Legendrian knots was provided in \cite{STWZ}, where it was computed how certain absolute monodromies around a square plabic face change under a square move.
-See also the generalization presented in \cite{STW}.
-Although these monodromies are candidates for cluster $\mathcal{X}$-variables, there are nevertheless two obstacles to actually prove the existence of a cluster $\mathcal{A}$-structure.
-First, many plabic faces are typically not square and may contain lollipops; thus, one needs a new construction that both associates a cluster $\mathcal{X}$-variable to them and allows for a geometric mutation to be performed.
-Second, more fundamental, the regularity problem: even if all faces are square, these absolute monodromies are {\it not} global regular functions, and it is not possible to deduce the existence of a cluster structure purely from these microlocal monodromies.
+There are two obstacles to prove the existence of a cluster $\mathcal{A}$-structure.
+First, many plabic faces are typically not square and may contain lollipops; thus, one needs a new construction that both associates a cluster variable to them and allows for a geometric mutation to be performed.
+Second, more fundamental, the regularity problem: even if all faces are square, the absolute monodromies are {\it not} global regular functions, and it is not possible to deduce the existence of a cluster structure purely from these microlocal monodromies.
 These obstacles are unavoidable if one is either restricted to plabic graphs or absolute cycles, both of which are limiting constraints in that approach.
-Moreover, in either case, there is still missing an entire cluster $\mathrm{K}_2$-structure, i.e.~ no upper cluster algebra is constructed, which is a more central object (see Remark \ref{rmk:AvsX}).

-Our new approach uses Legendrian weaves, which are more versatile than plabic graphs, and actually builds cluster $\mathcal{A}$-variables from relative cycles, which is stronger than the absolute analogue.
+Our new approach uses Legendrian weaves, which are more versatile than plabic graphs, and actually builds cluster $\mathcal{A}$-variables from relative cycles, which is stronger than the absolute analogue; see Subsection \ref{ssec:clarificationAX}.
 In particular, we overcome both obstacles above, resolving the regularity problem, and finally prove the existence of cluster $\mathcal{A}$--structures and, consequently, cluster $\mathcal{X}$-structures in entirely symplectic topological terms.
 Some of our previous work has been using ideas from the theory of cluster algebras for new applications to contact and symplectic geometry, see e.g.~ \cite{CasalsLagSkel,CGGS,CGGS2,CasalsZaslow,GSW}, including the discovery of infinitely many Lagrangian fillings for many Legendrian links \cite{CasalsHonghao}.
-This article builds in the converse direction, using contact and symplectic topology to construct (upper) cluster algebras, and using symplectic topological results to deduce algebraic properties.\footnote{In fact, we can show that $\mathcal{A}=\mathcal{U}$ for these cluster varieties: see upcoming work of the first author and collaborators.}
+This article builds in the converse direction, using contact and symplectic topology to construct (upper) cluster algebras, and symplectic topological results to deduce algebraic properties.
+In fact, we also know $\mathcal{A}=\mathcal{U}$ by recent work of the first author \cite{CGGLSS} which builds on the present manuscript.